B4rtDC/MaxEntropyGraphs.jl/paper.md

-range of problem scales, using `BenchmarkTools.jl` [@chen2016benchmarktools] on the Julia side and `pytest-benchmark` on the Python side, with both implementations restricted to the same number of cores. `MaxEntropyGraphs.jl` is consistently and often substantially faster at model construction and at fixed-point parameter computation, with the gap widening as the number of distinct constraints grows (\autoref{fig:ubcm}, \autoref{fig:bicm}).
-For the gradient-based (quasi-Newton) solver it is faster on the binary configuration models; for the bipartite model it is somewhat slower, but converges to a markedly tighter solution, recovering the imposed degree sequence to within
-$\sim\!10^{-9}$ against `NEMtropy`'s $\sim\!10^{-7}$ (both under matched solver
+range of problem scales, using `BenchmarkTools.jl` [@chen2016benchmarktools] on the Julia side and `pytest-benchmark` on the Python side, with both implementations restricted to the same number of cores. `MaxEntropyGraphs.jl` is consistently and often substantially faster at fixed-point parameter computation, with the gap widening as the number of distinct constraints grows (\autoref{fig:ubcm}, \autoref{fig:bicm}), and at model construction (\autoref{fig:crwcm}).
+For the gradient-based (quasi-Newton) solver it is faster on the binary configuration models.
+For the bipartite model it is somewhat slower, but returns a markedly more accurate solution: given identical solver settings (a $10^{-8}$ tolerance, at most 1000 iterations, and a degree-based initial guess), `MaxEntropyGraphs.jl` reproduces the imposed degree sequence to a maximum error of $\sim\!10^{-9}$ on all three bipartite benchmarks, while `NEMtropy`'s `quasinewton` routine stops between $\sim\!10^{-7}$ and $\sim\!10^{-6}$ away from it.
+The gap is not a tolerance mismatch. `MaxEntropyGraphs.jl` attains its requested gradient tolerance, whereas `NEMtropy`'s `quasinewton` terminates early on a line-search stall and does not improve under a tighter tolerance, a larger iteration budget, or a different initial guess.
+This concerns that routine specifically rather than the package as a whole, since `NEMtropy`'s `newton` routine converges to between
-tolerances).
-Ensemble
-sampling, which `MaxEntropyGraphs.jl` performs in memory as native graph objects, is orders of magnitude faster than `NEMtropy`'s disk-based sampler.
+$\sim\!10^{-12}$ and $\sim\!10^{-9}$ on the same networks.
+Ensemble sampling, which `MaxEntropyGraphs.jl` performs in memory as native graph objects, is orders of magnitude faster than `NEMtropy`'s disk-based sampler.
 For the analytical directed three-node motif spectrum, `MaxEntropyGraphs.jl` evaluates